Recyclable K-Cup Coffee Capsules

 Photos courtesy of World Coffee Research

-Last month, during the Sintercafe coffee expo in Costa Rica, industry nonprofit World Coffee Research (WCR) made an announcement with much potential to impact coffee’s future for the better.
+Last month, during the Sintercafe coffee expo in Costa Rica, industry nonprofit World Coffee Research (WCR) made an announcement with significant potential to positively impact coffee’s future.

-The news: WCR has launched Innovea, a global breeding network of nine countries that will “transform global coffee breeding and accelerate the pace of genetic improvement,” per a press release from WCR.
-They chose the Innovea name by combining “innovation” with Coffea, the plant name of the coffee species, so the name loosely translates to “coffee innovation.”
+The news: WCR has launched Innovea, a global breeding network spanning nine countries that aims to “transform global coffee breeding and accelerate the pace of genetic improvement,” according to a press release from WCR.
+The name Innovea combines “innovation” with Coffea, the botanical name for the coffee plant, translating to “coffee innovation.”

-“Coffee faces a crisis of innovation that makes the industry’s sustainability, quality, and supply assurance goals impossible to achieve if we stay on the path we are on,” says WCR CEO Dr. Jennifer (Vern) Long in the press release.
+“Coffee faces a crisis of innovation that makes the industry’s sustainability, quality, and supply assurance goals impossible to achieve if we stay on the path we are on,” states WCR CEO Dr. Jennifer (Vern) Long in the press release.
 “But as we have seen with COVID-19, incredible solutions to urgent, global problems are made possible with scientific collaboration.”

 Collecting pollen from male flowers to make cross-pollinations to generate new plants.
 The Innovea network will aim to accelerate the pace of genetic improvements in coffee.